ssc3/docker-internals-lab/lab-05-networks.md

 ## The Default Bridge Network

-1. First, let's investigate the linux bridge that Docker provides by default.
-Start by installing bridge utilities:
+1. First, let's examine the linux bridge that Docker provides by default.
+We will use the `brctl` tool to get information about the default Docker linux bridge, `Docker0`:

     ```bash
-    $ sudo yum install bridge-utils
-    ```

-2. Ask for information about the default Docker linux bridge, `Docker0`:

-    ```bash
     $ brctl show docker0
     ```

-3. Start some named containers and check again:
+2. Start some named containers and check again:

     ```bash
-    $ docker container run --name=u1 -dt centos:7
+    $ docker container run --name=u1 -dt ubuntu:xenial
-    $ docker container run --name=u2 -dt centos:7
+    $ docker container run --name=u2 -dt ubuntu:xenial
     $ brctl show docker0
     ```

     You should see two new virtual ethernet (veth) connections to the bridge, one for each container. `veth` connections are a linux feature for creating an access point to a sandboxed network namespace.

-4. The `docker network inspect` command yields network information about what containers are connected to the specified network; the default network is always called `bridge`, so run:
+3. The `docker network inspect` command yields network information about what containers are connected to the specified network; the default network is always called `bridge`, so run:

     ```bash
     $ docker network inspect bridge